NJ Aggravated Assault Attorney

 The distinct levels of aggravated assault charges can be understood as follows:

-Aggravated Assault as a Fourth Degree Crime: punishable by a period of up to 18 months in New Jersey State Prison
+4th Degree Aggravated Assault: Punishable by a period of up to 18 months in New Jersey State Prison

-Aggravated Assault as a Third Degree Crime: punishable by a term of incarceration ranging from 3 to 5 years in New Jersey State Prison; however, there is a presumption of non-incarceration for first-time offenders
+3rd Degree Aggravated Assault: Punishable by a term of incarceration ranging from 3 to 5 years in New Jersey State Prison; however, there is a presumption of non-incarceration for first-time offenders

-Aggravated Assault as a Second Degree Crime: punishable by a period of between 5 to 10 years in New Jersey State Prison, with a presumption of incarceration even for first-time offenders.
+2nd Degree Aggravated Assault NJ: Punishable by a period of between 5 to 10 years in New Jersey State Prison, with a presumption of incarceration even for first-time offenders.
 In addition, in some cases, the defendant may be required to serve 85% of the sentence imposed before becoming eligible for parole under New Jersey’s No Early Release Act (NERA).

 Are you or someone you know recently charged with aggravated assault in New Jersey?
 Let over 40 years of experience of the aggravated assault lawyer Breslow Law Offices aggressively take on your case.
 Get in touch for a free case evaluation to discuss your matter.
-Call 973-239-8000 for a comprehensive understanding of your charges, the potential penalties, and avenues that may be available to you as an alternative to conviction (such as the Pre-Trial Intervention Program) contact the Breslow Law Offices today,
+Call 973-239-8000 for a comprehensive understanding of your charges, the potential penalties, and avenues that may be available to you as an alternative to conviction (such as the Pre-Trial Intervention Program) contact the Breslow Law Offices today.